2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 That should matter for his free agency.
 But it can't erase the fact he was traded and never found traction with the Cleveland Cavaliers.
 He lost both volume stats and efficiency and then lost his rotation spot altogether.
 He returned to tally a combined 25 points and 14 rebounds in Games 3 and 4 of the Finals, but his paycheck had likely taken a sizable hit by then.

 For much of last season, Luc Mbah a Moute looked like a bargain find.
-But with Trevor Ariza taking the money and running away from the Houston Rockets, Mbah a Moute might now be a necessity.
+But with Trevor Ariza taking the money and running from Houston, Mbah a Moute might now be a necessity.
 Jonathan Feigen of the Houston Chronicle opined the Rockets "have to" keep Mbah a Moute.

 He gave the Houston Rockets defensive versatility and the highest perimeter volume of his career (one triple per game, 36.4 percent success rate), all for the clearance price of the veteran's minimum.
 But two shoulder injuries derailed his season—the first requiring a month-long absence, the second rendering him virtually unplayable (25 percent shooting, 2.6 player efficiency rating) in the playoffs.